joeltg/joelgustafson.com/content/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit.md

 ### Concurrency constraints

-The concerned reader might be worry about mutating the target tree mid-sync.
-Mutations can cause splits and merges at any level - will this interfere with the ongoing depth-first traversal?
+You might be worried about operating on the target tree mid-sync.
+Operations can cause splits and merges at any level - will this interfere with the ongoing depth-first traversal?
 Fortunately, this is actually fine, specifically due to the property that mutations in any subtree never affect the subtrees to their right.
 The target tree can always safely create, update, or delete entries for the current delta’s key.

 Unfortunately, the same can’t be said for the source tree.
-The source needs to present a **stable snapshot** to the target throughout the course of a single sync, since the intermediate nodes (e.g. returned by `getChildren`) are liable to disappear after any mutation.
+The source needs to present a **stable snapshot** to the target throughout the course of a single sync, since the intermediate nodes are liable to disappear after any mutation.
 This means syncing needs to happen inside of some kind of explicit session so that the source can acquire and release the appropriate locks or open and close a read-only snapshot.

 ## Implementations